ymunemasa/data-tutorials/tutorials/hortonworks/ipython-notebook-with-spark/tutorial.md

 ### Introduction

-In this tutorial we are going to configure IPython notebook with Apache Spark on YARN in a few steps.
+In this tutorial, we are going to configure IPython notebook with Apache Spark on YARN in a few steps.

 IPython notebook is an interactive Python shell which lets you interact with your data one step at a time and also perform simple visualizations.